-The CME maintains a futures expiration calendar and an explanation for terms.
+The CME maintains a futures expiration calendar and an explanation for all the terms.
 The products are grouped by sector.
-To get to the calendar, simply find the specific futures contract and click on the product name link which will take you to the contract specifications page where you will see the calendar tab.
+To get to the calendar, simply find the specific futures contract and click on the product name link which will take you to the contract specifications page in which you will see the calendar tab.

 - Equity indexes – 7 days

 - Currencies – 3 days

 - Interest Rates – 14 days

 - Metals – 20 days

 - Grains – 10 days

 - Energy – 3 days

-Until next time, I hope everyone has a great trading week.
+I hope everyone has a great trading week.